jupiterbjy/ProjectIncubator/YoutubeStreamStatLogger/README.md

 - A user intentionally initiates the watching of a video.
 - The user watches it on the platform for at least 30 seconds

-For above reason total view increase and net sum of Viewer gain may differ a bit.
+For above reason total view count is not so reliable compared to concurrent viewers.

-Not sure if this also works with streams, but according to plotted data I got below, it seems so.
+If total view count was reliable and unrestricted, one could estimate concurrent viewer gain/loss like this:

+1. Assume view count increment directly contributes to concurrent viewer increase.
+2. subtract concurrent viewer increment from view count increment, this will be estimated loss.

+For above reasons I gave up this idea.

 ## Data structure